kmehltretter82/frama-c-linux/devel_tools/docker/frama-c.custom/README.md

    `frama-c`.

-2. If needed, add Debian and opam prerequisites to the appropriate lines in the Dockerfile, or change the opam version in the `ENV` lines.
+2. If needed, add Debian and opam prerequisites to the appropriate lines in the Dockerfile (after `apt update` and before removing the `apt` cache).
+   If you need to change the opam version, also edit the `ENV` lines.

 3. For a "minimal" image (with installed Frama-C, but no source code), run: